sskyhigh/ATM-Machine/README.md

 ## BOFA ATM MACHINE:

-A mini full stack Java Banking Desktop application that contains:
+A mini full stack Java Banking Desktop application that uses Java for both frontend and backend as well at MySQL for database.
-- Register
-- Login
-- Design that resembles BankOfAmerica
-- Withdraw
-- Deposit
-- Manage Account

-## Updates:
-- Updated the design interface
-- Added icons
-- Added hash password functionality
-- Added JFrame for updating password credentials
+App features bank of america register and login interface and deposit and withdraw money.
+Integrated JDBC API to call the backend.

 ## Languages & Technologies Used:
 - Java
 - JavaFX
-- JDBC
 - MySQL WorkBench

 ## Register Panel